This post may contain affiliate links.

 How To Get To Batu Caves From KLCC (Petronas Towers)

-The quickest way to Batu Caves from KLCC is probably to catch a Grab taxi.
+The quickest way to Batu Caves from KLCC is probably to catch a Grab taxi or car.
 Batu Caves is less than 20km outside of KLCC so with traffic being normal it is less than an hour in time.

 How To Get To Batu Caves From KL Sentral